Words and terms used in the world of From The Waters.

 Plural ceassoflies.
 An Ephillion creature similar to a butterfly.

-An embodia type based around the mind and mental state.
+An embodia type based around an aelinuan's mind and mental state.
+Examples of use include enhancing various mental faculties, and shielding or vaulting emotions and thoughts.

-An East core specific insult to infer uselessness and inferiority.
+A stratagem core specific insult that infers uselessness and inferiority.

-The Ephillion equivalent of cigarettes, the herb used is jaslamaze.
-Originated in Pedlwers.
+The Ephillion equivalent of cigarettes.
+The herb used is jaslamaze.
+Chars and the casual habit of smoking them originated in Pedlwers.

 In Aelin, a division of Healers responsible for creating and improving all of the medicine used in the Infirmary, hospitals and available over the counter in stores around Aelin.

-The section of the Infirmary in Aelin City dedicated to Chemists.
+The section of the Infirmary in Aelin City that is dedicated to Chemists.

-A resource reader that resembles an A5 book-sized sheet of glass, is 1cm thick, and has smoothed frosted edges with rounded corners.
-Its purpose is to allow certain authorised individuals to view another aelinuan's relevant private and sensitive records.
-Introduced in 4797.
+A resource reader that resembles an A5 book-sized sheet of glass.
+It is 1cm thick and has smoothed frosted edges with rounded corners.
+Its purpose is to allow authorised individuals to view relevant private and sensitive records.
+It was invented in Aelin and introduced for use in 4797.

 A city in Schmuu famous for its food markets and street food.

-Noun.
-When referring to Aelin Strikers, the eqkuos-rei in a Striker and non-Striker serious romantic relationship.
+When referring to Aelin Strikers, the term refers to the eqkuos-rei in a serious Striker and non-Striker romantic relationship.

 A very valuable and beautiful clear gemstone.